 Lovingly referred to as the “king of the zoo,” senior cat, Stitch, is perhaps the biggest cuddler at the sanctuary.
 Stitch showed up on a pervious staff member’s doorstep.
 When he did not work out in her home, she brought him to the sanctuary where he has lived a happy life!
 Boss and best friend to all other cats and the first to welcome all visitors, Stitch has definitely earned his royal title!

 If you’re from California, you may be familiar with the law stating ferrets are not allowed as pets.
 This law keeps ferret rescues quite busy and they often become overcrowded.
 Romp the ferret came to the sanctuary when one of those rescues ran out of room.
 He loves to play and lives up to his mischievous name!

 Netherland Dwarf Rabbit, Basil, remains a mystery to us.
 After he was left in a box on our doorstep with his best friend Sorrel, it quickly became clear that these two had a rough past with humans.
 While Basil cowered and shook when humans were near, Sorrel would run and defend herself.
 After spending a few years at the sanctuary with a great deal of careful socialization, the two are now more trusting of our staff and volunteers and will even accept a gentle pet or two!

-Gentle giant, Holly, came to the sanctuary from a scientific research facility.
-Destined to be put down at the end of her study, Holly did her best to win the hearts of the researchers before her time came.
+Big girl with a big personality, Sweet Pea, came to the sanctuary from a scientific research facility.
+Destined to be put down at the end of her study, Sweet Pea did her best to win the hearts of the researchers before her time came.
 She succeeded, and we were asked to please take her as they couldn’t imagine putting her down.
 The researchers agreed to try to find homes for all of their pigs going forward.
-Now, Holly lives here happily where she gets tons of fruits and veggies, gets to dig in the mud, and gets daily massages!
+Now, Sweet Pea is a happy camper at ZOFO!
+She is very vocal and screams in excitement for her daily breakfast and dinner filled with fresh fruits and veggies, enjoys rooting around in the mud, and receives her favorite stress reliever…belly rubs!